chakra-ui/chakra-ui/MIGRATION.md

 ### General

 - Changed Naming convention for boolean properties from `is<X>` to `<x>`

   - isOpen -> open
   - defaultIsOpen -> defaultOpen
   - isDisabled -> disabled
   - isInvalid -> invalid
   - isRequired -> required

+- Introduce new `unstyled` prop to every component to allow for unstyled rendering of the component or its parts

 ### Changes to `Show` and `Hide`